BartoszMietlicki/recipes-rag/README.md

 Large models (e.g., `llama-3.3-70b-versatile`) consume daily token budget (TPD) faster.
 If you hit **`RateLimitError (429)`**:
-- temporarily switch to `llama-3.1-8b-instant`,
+- temporarily switch to `llama-3.1-8b-instant` or any available model of your choice,
 - reduce `top_k` (e.g., to 3) and `max_tokens` (e.g., 384–512),
 - try again later (rolling window).